Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 These procedures must be complied with in determining:

-• whether an Australian Public Service employee or former employee in the agency has breached the Australian Public Service Code of Conduct (the Code of Conduct) set out in section 13 of the Act; and
+• whether an Australian Public Service (APS) employee or former APS employee of the agency has breached the Australian Public Service Code of Conduct (the Code of Conduct) set out in section 13 of the Act; and

 • any sanction to be imposed on an Australia Public Service employee in the agency who is found to have breached the Code of Conduct.